Everything You Want to Know About Light Brahma Chickens

 - Coloring of the breed--I have no particular color I am partial but enjoy having a variety of breeds.

 - Popularity of the breed--On occasion I raise baby chickens from hatch to sell to the public so keep up on wants of the public.

 - Egg coloring--I am very partial to blue/green egg breeds but also the brown.

 I thoroughly enjoy adding new breeds to the flock and learning their personalities.
 When I come across a breed that does not live up to my expectations, (like the rooster in the video above), I do not hesitate to part ways with them.
 I do not want a farm animal to chase the hand that feeds him.

 There are a wide variety of chicken breeds available.
 Some of the more common breeds are:

 - Rhode Island Red

 And the list goes on.
 There are so many breeds of chickens that I often do research utilizing Henderson's Chicken Breed Chart.
 It is very detailed and list about every breed available.

 Are You Considering Raising Chickens?

-If you are considering starting to raise chickens or if you currently have chickens and want to expand your chicken breeds, do your homework.
-Once you bring home your choice if it does not live up to your expectations, do not give up.
+If you are considering raising chickens or if you currently have chickens and want to expand your chicken breeds, do your homework.
+If you bring one home and it does not live up to your expectations, do not give up.
 Trade, sell, or give the chicken away and find another breed.
-Do not let one breed ruin your chicken raising experiences.
+Do not let one breed ruin your chicken-raising experience.